-The CREATE INDEX command consists of the keywords "CREATE INDEX" followed by the name of the new index, the keyword "ON", the name of a previously created table that is to be indexed, and a parenthesized list of names of columns in the table that are used for the index key.
+The CREATE INDEX command consists of the keywords "CREATE INDEX" followed by the name of the new index, the keyword "ON", the name of a previously created table that is to be indexed, and a parenthesized list of table column names and/or expressions that are used for the index key.
 If the optional WHERE clause is included, then the index is a "partial index".

 If the optional IF NOT EXISTS clause is present and another index with the same name already exists, then this command becomes a no-op.